iojw/socialscan/README.md

 - Deleted/banned accounts: Deleted/banned account usernames tend to be unavailable even though the profile pages might not exist

 Therefore, these tools tend to come up with false positives and negatives.
-This method of checking also cannot be extended to email addresses or platforms which don't use traditional profile pages.
+This method of checking is also dependent on platforms having web-based profile pages and cannot be extended to email addresses.

 socialscan aims to plug these gaps.